HarryZ10/tiktok-downloader/README.md

 Output

 - Downloaded Videos: Videos will be downloaded to the downloads directory.
-- Compressed Videos: If ffmpeg is available, they will be compressed and stored in the compressed directory.
 - Archive: A videos.zip file will be created containing all the processed videos.

 Logs